ks3678/Projects/README.md

 ### To download ArabianKnight and HvZ please visit my portfolio at https://sunkarl0730.wixsite.com/portfolio

+## HvZ AI Stimulator
+An interactive humans vs. zombies AI simulator created through Unity.
+This stimulation implements a wide range of autonomous agents such as seek, flee, pursuit, evade, obstacle avoidance, and much more.
+This experience enables users to experiment with both physics and AI intelligence.

 ## ArabianKnight:
 Worked with a group of 3 to create a 2D top-down game in MonoGame using Visual Studio and C#.
 The game shares unique handcrafted textures and a level editor was created to allow for easier development of levels.Taking place in the middle-east, ArabianKnight focuses on eliminating obstacles in order to achieve the goal of assassinating the crime boss.
 I personally developed the main character, including its controls, abilities, GUI, and attack detection, allowing players to experience a smooth gameplay while exploring different strategies to complete the level.